Wise Online - View Week

 The informal task this week is to bring mindful awareness to otherwise routine activities that you might usually do without paying much attention.
 For example, each day notice what happens when you pay attention to a daily task such as cleaning, washing the dishes, brushing your teeth, showering, walking, driving, making lunch etc. Allow yourself to be curious and surprised by this task.

 Write a few words to remind you of your impressions in your journal.
-Remember to jot this down information down straight away each day.
+Remember to jot this information down straight away each day.

 FORMAL PRACTICE- Calming the Mind